VladimirMarkelov/haku/docs/usage.md

 It raises an error `Invalid directory c:\project   est`.
 It happens because `\t` was translated to TAB character.
 To avoid translation, either use backslashes: `cd c:/project/test` or double slashes: only "bad" ones - `cd c:\project\\test` or all - `cd c:\\project\\test`

+### CD command is successful but it does not change current directory

+As of version 0.3, `cd` command is kind of dumb: it checks only if the directory exists but it does check whether the directory is accessible (e.g., a user does not have permissions).
+It results in that `cd` command finishes successfully, but the following command either fails.

 ## Quick start